 Do not miss the spectacular and breathtaking destinations in northern Italy!
 You can start in Trento, Bolzano, or Cortina d’Ampezzo.
-The natural wonders, rustic villages, and the scenery around these towns have beauty beyond words.
+The natural wonders, rustic villages, and scenery around these towns have beauty beyond words:

 Top 10 Tourist Attractions in Rome (that makes Rome beautiful)

 To prove that Rome is gorgeous, I will show you the ten most beautiful tourist attractions in Rome, which I think every tourist must not miss when visiting Rome.
 Let’s start the list with the most famous landmark in Italy, the Colosseum.